lhzsantana/leaf-kmeans-spark/README.md

 # Steps

-The code will performe the following steps:
+The code will perform the following steps:

 1. Connect to Leaf API
 2. Will query for all the files in the operations endpoint